giahuy2201/www.suunhuy.com/_posts/2025-01-20-explore-my-deco-x50-firmware.md

 ### RootFS

-The other file is the actual root file system which when unpacked and traversed gave some interesting text-based scripts
+I unpacked and traversed the rootfs tree and found some interesting text-based scripts

 ```bash
 /etc/tr098_ap.xml